chanshiyucx/blog/article/008-web-knowledge-base.md

 > What is Vite and what's its core philosophy?

 Vite is a modern build tool that leverages native browser ES module support.
-Its core philosophy is '**on-demand compilation with instant HMR**' during development.
+Its core philosophy is leveraging native ES modules in the browser during development to achieve instant server start and lightning-fast Hot Module Replacement.

 During development, it uses esbuild for dependency pre-bundling.
 For production, it uses Rollup for optimized bundling.
 This approach provides fast development experience while maintaining production performance.